seantanyurong/personal-website-2.0/content/blog/pausing-and-reflecting.md

 ---
 external: false
-title: 'Weekly Reflection: Pausing and Reflecting.'
+title: 'Old Writings: Pausing and Reflecting.'
 description: 'To the drawing board.'
 date: 2023-05-23
 ---